sayo-hs/heftia/README.md

 ...
 ```

+The supported versions are GHC 9.4.1 and later.
-This library has been tested to work with GHC 9.8.2.
+This library has been tested with GHC 9.8.2 and 9.4.1.

 ## Getting Started